 Guests even stop for a short dance at Daisy’s studio.
 This is a joy ride not to be missed, and the quick pace of events is possible thanks to trackless technology.

 Enchanted Tale of Beauty and the Beast – Tokyo Disneyland (September 2020)

 Concept descriptions of this upcoming attraction describe guests boarding enchanted trackless serving cups and saucers that dance in rhythm to the film’s well-known music and follow Belle on a romantic musical adventure inside the enchanted Castle where she dances her way into the heart of the Beast, just in time to break the fateful spell.
 This attraction promises to be a celebration of the positive spirit Belle brings to this enchanted castle.

 While Disney isn’t the only organization to include trackless dark rides in their theme parks, Imagineers have consistently enhanced the guest experience using their signature storytelling mastery.
 Storytellers use the trackless design to highlight the story, not the technology itself, to the enjoyment of countless guests of all ages.

 How about you?
 Do you have a favorite dark ride, regardless of the technology?
-What type of darkride experience would you like to see Disney develop?
-Feel free to reach out with a comment here, or send me a direct message on Instagram at https://www.instagram.com/disneyfactsandfigment or on Facebook at https://www.facebook.com/disneyfactsandfigment.
+What type of dark ride experience would you like to see Disney develop?
+Let us know with a comment, either here or on social at: